epogrebnyak/mkdocs-actionable/docs/english.md

 ### Our services

-#### Core testing service
+#### Core testing

 Our core service is to test client's IT system using fault injections.
 It usually takes 21-25 days to design and run these tests.
 The tests are recylced for new releases.

 In a typical testing assignment we accomplish the following: